Application opens December 1, 2020

 - If you are selected, what would be your longer-term career plans be after finishing your Clayman Institute postdoctoral fellowship?

-4. DISSERTATION RESEARCH SUMMARY: In 1000 words or less, single-spaced and including all notes and bibliography, provide an abstract that summarizes your dissertation.
+4. DISSERTATION RESEARCH SUMMARY: In 1000 words or less, single-spaced and including all notes and bibliography, provide a summary of your dissertation.

 5. CV: Provide a curriculum vitae of no more than 5 pages.

 Two letters of recommendation will be requested only from those candidates who move to semi-finalist status.
 Instructions for how to submit letters of recommendation will be provided directly to semi-finalists in mid-February 2021.

 Applications must be submitted through our online application.

 Applications are due January 7, 2021 by midnight Eastern time (note change from Pacific time).